devnich/python-programming/README.md

 ## Use else to execute a block of code when an if condition is not true

 `else` can be used following an `if`.
-This allows us to specify an alternative to execute when the if branch isn't taken.
+This allows us to specify an alternative to execute when the if branch isn’t taken.

 ``` python
 masses = [3.54, 2.07, 9.22, 1.86, 1.71]